Research Output per year

 Since 2013, he leads the research project Border Policies and Sovereignty.
 Human rights and the right to life of irregular migrants, funded by NWO (see the migrant deaths page on this website).
 In addition, he functions as head of the NWO-funded research project Migration Law as a Family Matter, which was initiated by the late Sarah van Walsum.

-Research output: Scientific › PhD Thesis - Research VU, graduation VU
+Research output: PhD Thesis › PhD Thesis - Research VU, graduation VU › Academic

-Research output: Popular › Online publication or Website
+Research output: Online publication or Non-textual form › Online publication or Website › Professional

 Research output: Contribution to Journal › Article › Popular

 Activities per year

 Activity: Participating in or organising an event › Workshop › Academic